MarsMwau/CCW1-P3-Articles/README.md

+## Articles without AR

 ## Martha Mwau (May 2023)

-## Magazine Management Program
+## Description
-The Magazine Management Program is a simple Ruby program that allows you to manage authors, magazines, and articles.
+This Magazine Management Program is a simple Ruby program that allows you to manage authors, magazines, and articles.
 You can create authors, assign articles to authors and magazines, and retrieve information about authors, magazines, and articles.

 ## Features
-Create authors, magazines, and articles
+1. Create authors, magazines, and articles
-Assign articles to authors and magazines
+2.Assign articles to authors and magazines
-Retrieve information about authors, magazines, and articles
+3. Retrieve information about authors, magazines, and articles

 ## Requirements
-Ruby (version X.X.X)
+Ruby

 ## Installation
 1. Clone the repository to your desktop git clone https://github.com/your-username/magazine-management-program.git